cassieevans/personal-site-2019/src/posts/creating-my-logo-animation.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 Chaining animations in CSS is a bit of a nightmare as we have to do it with `animation-delay`.
-With Greensock, you can line these animations (or tweens) up on a timeline and easily tweak the timings of each tween in relation to the others.
+With GreenSock, you can line these animations (or tweens) up on a timeline and easily tweak the timings of each tween in relation to the others.

 You may have noticed that this version of my logo looks a little... messy though?
 SVG paths are a consistant width the whole way along.
 We can change the overall `stroke-width` and the shape of the `stroke-linecap` but we can't do much more than that.